These three current targets, identified by Eco Club, will be the focus of school changes this year.

 We are working hard to improve the school environment by focusing on the fauna within the school site.
 Several plant donations have been made to our ‘quiet area’ which continues to develop and thrive.
-Thank you to all stakeholders who have donated plants to Ashton Gate Primary and of course our parent volunteers who tend to the garden, in particular Sara Chadwick Holmes.
+Thank you to all stakeholders who have donated plants to Ashton Gate Primary.
 In addition, we have been working with The woodland trust and their Trees for Schools officer – Jon Atwood.
 We have been able to plant 30 saplings on the school grounds and are monitoring their progress.
 The PTA have also planted a number of climbing plants by the fence next to the car park in the playground, which should completely cover it when fully grown.

 We have working as a school to improve the traffic congestion and road safely around both sites.
 You may have seen our new road signs which are helping to reduce congestion and improve road safely at the beginning and end of each day.
 We are hoping to continue to promote this as well as working on improving the air quality around the local area.

 The Eco Reps have also been volunteering to litter-pick during their playtimes, to help reduce litter in the playground.
 The school also ran a 'Community Clean-Up' weekend, to help reduce litter in the local area.